pmm26/birdietest/README.md

+This project includes a few more features than those requested.
-I saw this test as a way to display my knowledge and practice so I've decided to include a bit of everything.
+I saw it as oppurtunity to display my knowledge and a way to get a refresh on some technologies I haven't used in a while.
-In the end is not a perfect project there is always room for improvement.

-While some of the features included in this project weren't asked in the tests I decided to do my best and include a bit of everything that I know.
-As a way to display my abilities but also as a good practice.

 # What you will find on this project